 New and changing technology is redefining how we work.
-With easy access to personal apps, and the proliferation of smartphones and other devices, technology has become so normalised and convenient that employees now expect workstyles that allow for increased mobility, more flexibility and instant collaboration.
+With easy access to personal apps, and the proliferation of smartphones and other devices, technology has become so normalized and convenient that employees now expect workstyles that allow for increased mobility, more flexibility and instant collaboration.
 As a result, businesses need to adapt to support this change and enable workers to be as productive as possible in a more mobile environment.

 When it comes to technological conveniences, employee expectations and customer demands will only increase as collaborative technologies continue to saturate the marketplace.
 According to Frost & Sullivan, “by 2025, the world will have at least 3.7 billion smartphones, 700 million tablets, and 60 million UCC platforms deployed.“1 This will lead to more digital disruption — forcing companies to change their business models in order to keep up with marketplace changes through digital transformation.
 Taking a proactive approach to this type of transformation now is critical for businesses that want to stay ahead of the digital curve.

 Armed with this knowledge, what steps should you take as a business leader to support the changing workforce and evolving customer demands?

 You can start in the office.
 The ability to track office space utilization metrics is an important piece of the puzzle — allowing you to understand how your office is being used.
 Perhaps you find that your meeting rooms remain largely unused throughout the day.
 Or maybe certain desk spaces are no longer being used as your employees travel and work remotely.
 It’s estimated that by 2020, 50 percent of the workforce will be working from non-traditional locations.2 Check out how this Canadian company increased employee engagement by transforming one of their most painful processes – you can do the same for your office.